 We all come with our own set of fears and anxieties – be it past relationship trauma, abuse, childhood abandonment issues, cheating, or violence.
 Both partners must acknowledge and discuss their fears.
 We don’t always know how to handle our fears and emotions, which is why it is important that partners talk about and deal with them together.

 If you think consulting a therapist can help both of you, reach out.
 Bonobology has a panel of licensed and experienced counselors you can reach out to if you’re looking for guidance.

 6. Communication is key

 When partners tend to not address issues, it results in resentment that eventually strains the relationship.
-Make sure to not let that happen because it then affects the love, trust and respect that both of you have for each other.
+Make sure to not let that happen because it then affects the love, trust, and respect you have for each other.
 Avoid such a situation by freely talking to your partner about your feelings and concerns.

 You will probably end up being disrespectful even if that wasn’t your intention.
-What counts in such situations is your willingness to own up to your mistake, take responsibility and apologize for it.
+What counts in such situations is your willingness to own up to your mistake, take responsibility, and apologize.
 If you or your partner don’t, then it’s a sign of an unhealthy relationship.

 My friend, who has been at the receiving end of this disrespect, elaborates, “My ex-boyfriend would always deny his mistakes.
-For example, if I spoke to a male friend of mine, he would lose his temper and abuse me.
+For example, if I spoke to a male friend of mine, he would lose his temper and get verbally abusive.
 But he never apologized.
 Instead, he would blame his actions on his ex-girlfriend who cheated on him and then accuse me of not understanding his pain.”